Julius Riemer: Cave research and contact with Benno Wolf

 Riemer was involved in at least 20 scientific associations and societies, including the Berlin Society for Anthropology, Ethnology and Prehistory, which still exists today.

 His special interest was cave research.

 Julius Riemer was on friendly terms with the most famous German speleologist Benno Wolf.
 Wolf was a baptised Christian, but had Jewish roots.
-In the increasingly difficult NS period for Benno Wolf, Riemer was an important support for him - he helped Wolf wherever he could, including with financial contributions.
+In the increasingly difficult NS period for Benno Wolf, Riemer was an important support for him – he helped Wolf wherever he could, including with financial contributions.
 Benno Wolf's bequest, in which he bequeathed his scientific material to Julius Riemer, dates from 5 September 1936 (KNOLLE 1990).
 At Wolf's request, Riemer also took over the editorship of the cave explorer's main association journal from 1937 onwards; only the last double issue of the journal comes from the editorial pen of Florian Heller.
 For a time Riemer was also the acting head of the main association.
-As Nazi pressure intensified, Riemer felt compelled, on August 15, 1939, to replace Ahnenerbe-Reichsgeschäftsführer, who was later sentenced to death in the Nuremberg Medical Trial Wolfram Sievers of his cooperation in order to reduce mistrust.
+As Nazi pressure intensified, Riemer felt compelled, on 15 August 1939, to replace Ahnenerbe-Reichsgeschäftsführer, who was later sentenced to death in the Nuremberg Medical Trial Wolfram Sievers of his cooperation to reduce mistrust.

-On 11 May 1941, the Reichsbund für Karst- und Höhlenforschung [Reich Association for Karst and Cave Research] was founded in Salzburg; this marked the Gleichschaltung of German and Austrian cave research.
-Riemer had himself elected to the board and held the office of treasurer and was - together with Florian Heller - editor.
+On 11 May 1941, the Reichsbund für Karst- und Höhlenforschung Reich Association for Karst and Cave Research was founded in Salzburg; this marked the Gleichschaltung of German and Austrian cave research.
+Riemer had himself elected to the board and held the office of treasurer and was – together with Florian Heller – editor.
 The old main association continued to exist.

-In October 1942, Riemer resigned from his posts "for health reasons" - in reality there were other reasons.
-For on 6 July 1942 Benno Wolf - 71 years old - had been arrested by the Gestapo and taken with the 17th old-age transport from Berlin to the Ghetto Theresienstadt deported.
+In October 1942, Riemer resigned from his posts "for health reasons" – in reality there were other reasons.
+For on 6 July 1942 Benno Wolf – 71 years old – had been arrested by the Gestapo and taken with the 17th old-age transport from Berlin to the Ghetto Theresienstadt deported.
 Julius Riemer could hardly help him now and also did not know what had happened to Wolf.
 He wrote in 1947 that Wolf had then "disappeared without a trace".
 The details of Wolf's deportation and death could only be clarified after the collapse of the Nazi regime.

 On 25 April 1947, Riemer bequeathed Benno Wolf's estate materials located in Pottenstein to the Nuremberg Natural History Society, Department for Karst Research, by power of attorney.